Smartling/smartling-samples/html-context/README.md

 1. Log in to Smartling at [https://dashboard.smartling.com](https://dashboard.smartling.com) and navigate to your test project
 2. Click on the project *Jobs* tab (next to the *Summary* tab)
 3. Click on the first job listed
-4. Click the three dots under *Actions* on the right, and select *Edit in CAT Tool*
+4. Click the three dots under *Actions* on the right, and select *Edit in CAT Tool*.
+(You might need to wait a few seconds until the job is authorized and 'in progress' before doing this.)
 5. Move the cursor between the translatable strings to see the context for each string.
 You can check the *Additional Details* section in the upper right to see the file URI and other information.

 ## Running the scripts

-If you need to run the scripts multiple times, for example due to changes or problems, it might be necessary to delete the jobs and/or context from Smartling between runs.
+If you need to run the scripts multiple times, for example due to changes or problems, it might be necessary to cancel and delete the jobs and/or context from Smartling between runs.
 This can be done in the Smartling dashboard.
 The upload-test-files.py script will fail if an job already exists with the same name.

 ### match-all.py